strangers-bd/strangers/beginners/easy/037.calculate-compound-interest/README.md

 Where,
 P is principle amount,
 R is the rate and
-T is the time span
+T is the time span.

+- Formula to calculate compound interest annually is given by.

 ![imgs](./img.png)